ARMmbed/mbed-os-5-docs/docs/refs/api/storage/block_device.md

 ##### Utility block devices

-mbed OS contains several utility block devices to give you better control over the allocation of storage.
+Arm Mbed OS contains several utility block devices to give you better control over the allocation of storage.

 - With the [slicing block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/SlicingBlockDevice.h), you can partition storage into smaller block devices that you can use independentally.
 - With the [chaining block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/ChainingBlockDevice.h), you can chain multiple block devices together and extend the usable amount of storage.
-- mbed OS comes with support for storing partitions on disk with a [Master Boot Record (MBR)](https://en.wikipedia.org/wiki/Master_boot_record).
+- Mbed OS comes with support for storing partitions on disk with a [Master Boot Record (MBR)](https://en.wikipedia.org/wiki/Master_boot_record).
 The [MBR block device](https://github.com/ARMmbed/mbed-os/blob/master/features/filesystem/bd/MBRBlockDevice.h) provides this functionality and supports creating partitions at runtime or using preformatted partitions configured separately from outside the application.